falkoschumann/java-jdbc-facade/README.md

         statement.withParam(9015).withParam(4).executeUpdate();
     });

+A SQL statement with parameters can initialize one and execute multiple.
+After execution you can set the parameter with new values and execute the same statement.

 Of course you can select some data.
 E.g. a single result find by primary key

     Optional<Artikel> artikel = jdbc.executeSQLQuery(connection -> connection.preparedStatement(